hugoledoux/startinpy/docs/attributes.md

 myschema = np.dtype([('classification', np.uint32), ('intensity', float)])
 dt.set_attributes_schema(myschema)
 ```

 or

 ```python
 dt = startinpy.DT(np.dtype([('classification', np.uint32), ('intensity', float)]))
 ```

-Adding attributes to a triangulation that has no schema defined will result in no attributes stored, only those compliant with the schema are stored.
+Adding attributes to a triangulation that has no schema defined will result in no extra attributes stored, only those compliant with the schema are stored.

 Attributes can be attached while adding new points with the function `insert_one_pt()` using extra parameters: